Bewitched: Precursors

 Creator Sol Saks' inspirations for this series were the film I Married a Witch (1942), developed from Thorne Smith's unfinished novel The Passionate Witch, and the John Van Druten Broadway play Bell, Book and Candle, which was adapted into the 1958 film.

 In I Married a Witch, Wallace Wooley (Fredric March) is a descendant of people who executed witches at the Salem witch trials.
 As revenge, a witch (Veronica Lake) prepares a love potion for him.
 She ends up consuming her own potion and falling for her enemy.
 Her father is against this union.
-In the film of Bell, Book and Candle, modern witch Gillian Holroyd (Kim Novak) uses a love spell on Shep Henderson (James Stewart) to have a simple fling with him but she genuinely falls for the man.
+In the film Bell, Book and Candle, modern witch Gillian Holroyd (Kim Novak) uses a love spell on Shep Henderson (James Stewart) to have a simple fling with him, but she genuinely falls for the man.

 Both films were properties of Columbia Pictures, which also owned Screen Gems, the company that produced Bewitched.

 Production and broadcasting

-Sol Saks received credit as the creator of the show; he wrote the pilot of Bewitched but was not involved with the show after the pilot.
-Creator Saks, executive producer Harry Ackerman, and director William Asher started rehearsals for the pilot on November 22, 1963; this coincided with the assassination of John F. Kennedy.
+Sol Saks received credit as the creator of the show; he wrote the pilot of Bewitched, but was not involved with the show after the pilot.
+Creator Saks, executive producer Harry Ackerman, and director William Asher started rehearsals for the pilot on November 22, 1963; this coincided with the assassination of John F. Kennedy and the swearing in of Lyndon Johnson.
 Asher felt personally affected by the event, as he knew Kennedy; he had produced the 1962 televised birthday party where Marilyn Monroe sang "Happy Birthday, Mr. President".
 The pilot concerned "the occult destabilization of the conformist life of an upwardly mobile advertising man".
 For that first episode, "I Darrin, Take This Witch, Samantha", Academy Award-winning actor José Ferrer served as the narrator.
-First season producer and head writer Danny Arnold set the initial style and tone of the series, and he also helped develop supporting characters such as Larry Tate and the Kravitzes.
-Arnold, who wrote on McHale's Navy and other shows, thought of Bewitched essentially as a romantic comedy about a mixed marriage; his episodes kept the magic element to a minimum.
+First-season producer and head writer Danny Arnold set the initial style and tone of the series, and he also helped to develop supporting characters such as Larry Tate and the Kravitzes.
+Arnold, who wrote for McHale's Navy and other shows, thought of Bewitched essentially as a romantic comedy about a mixed marriage; his episodes kept the magic element to a minimum.
 One or two magical acts drove the plot, but Samantha often solved problems without magic.
 Many of the first season's episodes were allegorical, using supernatural situations as metaphors for the problems any young couple would face.
-Arnold stated that the two main themes of the series were the conflict between a powerful woman and a husband who cannot deal with that power, and the anger of a bride's mother at seeing her daughter marry beneath her.
-Though the show was a hit right from the beginning, finishing its first year as the number 2 show in the United States, ABC wanted more magic and more farcical plots, causing battles between Arnold and the network.
+Though the show was a hit right from the beginning, finishing its first year as the number-two show in the United States, ABC wanted more magic and more farcical plots, which caused battles between Arnold and the network.